Nicozwy/CofCED/README.md

 `A Coarse-to-fine Cascaded Evidence-Distillation Neural Network for Explainable Fake News Detection` is accepted by COLING 2022.
 `CofCED` is an explainable method proposed by this paper.
 We present the first study on explainable fake news detection directly utilizing the wisdom of crowds (raw reports), alleviating the dependency on fact-checked reports.

-:star: If possible, could you please star this project. :arrow_upper_right:
+:triangular_flag_on_post: If possible, could you please star this project. :star:  :arrow_upper_right:

 ### Datasets
 We constructed two realistic datasets, i.e., RAWFC and LIAR-RAW, consisting of raw reports for each claim.